Wilberforce (NSW)

 Wilberforce shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 15.6%, significantly lower than the SA4 region average of 40.4%.
 Bachelor degrees are most common at 10.7%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.8%).
-Vocational credentials are held by 43.5% of residents aged 15+, including advanced diplomas (10.7%) and certificates (32.8%).
+Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (32.8%).
 Educational participation is high, with 28.9% currently enrolled in formal education.

 This includes primary education (10.5%), secondary education (7.9%), and tertiary education (3.0%).